How To Help 5 Key Signs Of Anxiety, Mood Swings and Depression

 At menopause in particular certain conditions are common to the experience, and you may have some or indeed all of them but there is help are available.

-1. Feelings of overwhelm, low mood and anxiety
+1 Feelings of overwhelm, low mood and anxiety

-However US Dr Jeffrey Dach has investigated the role of bioidentical hormones for this and came to the conclusion that rebalancing with a combinatin of both progesterone and oestrogen was helpful for many women.
+However US Dr Jeffrey Dach has investigated the role of bioidentical hormones for this and came to the conclusion that rebalancing with a combination of both progesterone and oestrogen was helpful for many women.

 2 Loss of libido

 This can be a tricky one to get right as so many factors, both physical and emotional, can be involved and many women do experience a drop in desire due to fatigue, hormonal fluctuations and sometimes physical discomfort if less oestrogen is available for lubrication.

 3 Change in sleeping patterns

 Hot flushes and night sweats alone can disturb your sleep, plus more frequent visits to the bathroom, all contribute to you getting less than your recommended 8 hours.

 4 Brain fog and poor concentration

 When we are anxious and stressed then cortisol is released by the adrenal gland.This triggers your ‘flight or fight’ response so blood flows away from areas like the stomach and brain and into the muscles and nerves.

-5. Stressed, low energy or feeling run-down
+5 Stressed, low energy or feeling run-down

 Stress is a very important element here and if you are under constant stress then your adrenals are going to be constantly on the alert and this can culminate in them becoming worn out and exhausted.
 This needs serious attention so check your symptoms and start making the small changes that can make a difference.